The Company Men: Production

 The Company Men is directed by John Wells in his feature film debut.
 He also wrote the screenplay and produced the film.
 The project was first announced in January 2008 by the newly formed production company Berk/Lane Entertainment.
 In September 2008, actor Ben Affleck joined the cast.
 By March 2009, actors Kevin Costner and Tommy Lee Jones joined the cast.
 Production began the following month, April 2009, in Boston, Massachusetts.
-It was completed in June 2009 (filmed April–June 2009, curiously exactly 12 years after Good Will Hunting was filmed in April–June 1997, another film in which Ben Affleck acted).
+It was completed in June 2009.
 Partial filming for the production occurred in the Roxbury neighborhood of Boston and also in the Boston suburbs of Burlington, Wellesley, Framingham, Marblehead, and the Quincy shipyard.

 Release

 The Company Men had its world premiere at the 26th Sundance Film Festival on January 26, 2010.
 The film was purchased by The Weinstein Company, which committed to print and advertising commitment and a theatrical release in the United States and Canada in a mid-seven figure deal.

 The film had a minimal release in Los Angeles and New York City on December 10, 2010.
 The release lasted a week to become eligible for nominations for the 83rd Academy Awards.
 It had a limited release in 106 theaters in the United States and Canada on January 21, 2011.